 Admission into any of the programs/courses requires that the student: be a minimum age of 21 Present identification on 1st day of class and complete orientation if enrolled in online program.
 Attendees for any public or private event held at San Francisco Wine School must be at least 21 years of age.

-Cancellations and reschedules for full programs are accepted up to 1 week prior to the start of the course with an option to transfer full credit to a future class OR receive a full refund.
-Full program students who give at least 2 business days notice of their absence in an individual workshop within a regularly scheduled program may make up their missed class at the next available session.
+Cancellations and reschedules for full programs are accepted up to 10 business days prior to the start of the course with an option to transfer full credit to a future class OR receive a full refund less a 5% cancellation fee.
+Recordings are available to students who are unable to attend live classes.
+Full program students who give at least 7 days notice of their absence in an individual workshop may request to have a tasting kit created for no additional charge.
 No further make ups will be allowed.

-If you need transfer to a future program after the 1 week notice period, a $150 transfer fee will be collected at that time.
-All transfers must be initiated and paid in full before the conclusion of the original program.
+If you need transfer to a future program within the 10 business day notice period, a $150 transfer fee will be collected at that time.
+Transfers will be effective 1 week after notice has been provided and fees must be paid at that time.
+Recordings will be available for workshops prior to the transfer effective date.
 With the exception of WSET by Grape Experience programs, your registration is fully transferable to another person for the same program and session with no fees.

 CSW & HSBC and WSET deferrals and re-takes are scheduled directly with the Society of Wine Educators and Grape Experience, respectively, for applicable fees.
-All other exam re-schedules and re-takes are scheduled through San Francisco Wine School.
+All online exam upgrades and other exam re-schedules and re-takes are scheduled through San Francisco Wine School.
+If the program is eligible for online exam upgrades, a $75 fee will be applied.
 If you are unable to take your exam on your scheduled exam date, a $150 fee will be applied.
 Exam retake fees vary by program.

 In order for students to complete their program, they are expected to attend all scheduled class sessions.
 Those whose absences exceed more than 20% of the program are considered at-risk for successfully passing the certification exam.